ECB keeps interest rates at record low

 Draghi sent bond yields and the euro sharply higher last month when he argued that improved growth on its own would provide accommodation so the ECB would tighten its own policy to keep the overall level of accommodation broadly unchanged.

-With the euro firming more than 3 per cent and German 10 year yields doubling since Draghi’s policy hint, analysts expect Draghi to temper or at least nuance the message to keep markets at bay.
+The euro firmed more than 3 per cent and German 10-year yields doubled since Draghi’s policy hint.
 Indeed, the euro’s 11 per cent rise this year will weigh on inflation, compounding the impact of a more than 10 per cent drop in crude oil prices.

+“As core inflation remains subdued, the ECB will likely prefer to err on the side of caution, that is moving more slowly rather than faster than many observers project,” Holger Schmieding at Berenberg noted.

-Still, the ECB is unable to kick the can down the road indefinitely as its asset buys are set to run until the end of the year and policymakers argue that a decision on an extension or a gradual wind down has to be taken in September or October.
+Still, the ECB is unable to kick the can down the road indefinitely as its asset buys are set to run until the end of the year and policymakers argue that a decision on an extension or a gradual wind down must be taken in September or October.

-Acknowledging the coming inflation headwinds, Draghi has argued that these are temporary so the ECB needs to look past them, reinforcing expectations for some tightening in the coming months.

-Most economists polled by Reuters expect tapering from next year but unlike the U.S. Federal Reserve, which cut buys at each meeting when it ended its own asset buys, the ECB could simply extended the buys at a lower volumes to avoid creating an impression that it was on a preset course to wind down the buys.

-Indeed, policymakers told Reuters earlier that they would not want to put an end date on the buys or a schedule on tapering, maintaining flexibility and avoiding a perception that it was on a preset course.
+Policymakers told Reuters earlier that they would not want to put an end date on the buys or a schedule on tapering, maintaining flexibility and avoiding a perception that it was on a preset course.

 The biggest headache for the ECB is the apparent disconnect between inflation and growth.

-Having bought trillions of euros worth of government and corporate debt for years, the ECB has rekindle growth and the euro zone is creating jobs faster than expected.
+Having bought trillions of euros worth of government and corporate debt for years, the ECB has rekindled growth and the euro zone is creating jobs faster than expected.

-But wage growth remains anaemic, keeping a lid on inflation, which is likely to undershoot the ECB’s target of almost 2 per cent at least through 2019, suggesting that easy monetary policy will have to continue for years to come.Report Typo/Error
+But wage growth remains anaemic, keeping a lid on inflation, which is likely to undershoot the ECB’s target of almost 2 per cent at least through 2019.
+This suggests that easy monetary policy will have to continue for years to come.Report Typo/Error